Resilient Brand

 Brand Lines Coronation (historical flagship), Russian Champagne Collectible (36+ month aging), Cuvée de Prestige (prestige cuvée), Elegance (premium), Russian Champagne Aged (1+ year)

-Founded 1878 (Golitsyn carved cliff cellars; Russia's first méthode traditionnelle)
+Founded 1878 (Golitsyn carved cliff cellars • Russia's first méthode traditionnelle)

-Revenue 1 billion RUB (~$11M) in 2024; net profit 403M RUB
+Revenue 1 billion RUB (~$11M USD) in 2024 • net profit 403M RUB

 Scale 1.5M bottles annually

-Unique Edge Russia's only 100% méthode traditionnelle producer; 1940 Soviet benchmark rating; irreplaceable cliff cellars maintaining 8-12°C naturally
+Unique Edge Russia's only 100% méthode traditionnelle producer • 1940 Soviet benchmark rating • irreplaceable cliff cellars maintaining 8–12°C naturally

 Transformation Arc